AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/account.md

 ## GET accounts

-Use this endpoint to get all Cloud Locations accounts that you have created or that have been shared with you in your organization.
+Use this endpoint to retrieve all Cloud Locations accounts information that you have created or that has been shared with you in your organization.

 `GET https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/export_locations/analytics/exportlocations/account`